ecoAPM/xunit.ts/README.md

 ### Requirements

-- Node.js 16
+- Node.js 14, 16, 18

-  (older versions may work, but only the latest LTS is actively supported)
+  (other versions may work, but only the latest minor release for each LTS version is actively supported)

 ### Installation